 The Royal College of Art is the world’s most influential, wholly postgraduate university institution of art and design – fine art, applied art, design, communications and humanities – offering the degrees of MA, MPhil and PhD.
 It is the most concentrated community of artists, designers and communicators to be found anywhere; a community focused on art in a design environment, and design in an art environment.

-The year leading to 2015/16 has been a time of high accolades for the College: the RCA was identified as the world’s number one University of Art and Design in 2015 by QS World University Rankings for the fourth year running; and in the Research Excellence Framework (REF) 2014, it submitted a higher percentage
+The year leading to 2017/18 has been a time of high accolades for the College: the RCA was identified as the world’s number one University of Art and Design in 2015 by QS World University Rankings for the fourth year running; and in the Research Excellence Framework (REF) 2014, it submitted a higher percentage

 of eligible staff than any other specialist art and design university, achieving the highest level of research intensity of any submission.